 Allah hath promised such of you as believe and do good work that He will surely make them to succeed (the present rulers) in the earth even as He caused those who were before them to succeed (others)… (24:55)

-This seems to be a conclusive rebuttal to those who put forward the contextual argument, ie that Mohammed never meant any harm to anyone outside the Mecca/Medina area of 630 AD, and therefore there is no Koranic support for Islamic supremacism today.
+This seems to be a conclusive rebuttal to the contextual argument, ie that there is no Koranic support for Islamic supremacism beyond the Mecca/Medina area of 630 AD.

 “This is a promise from Allah to His Messenger that He would cause his Ummah to become successors on earth, i.e., they would become the leaders and rulers of mankind, through whom He would reform the world and to whom people would submit”.

 What would those who claim that Islam can live permanently as equals with other religions, without the aim of eventual domination, make of the verse?
 I never hear them tackle it.